|Price||$49 - $199 per month|

 - Email Sequence With Special Offer — Each email subscriber receives a special offer and unique deadline only for them.

-- Page Visit — Start tracking when a visitor visits a specific web page.
-This can be used for campaigns with no email sequence.
+- Page Visit — Start tracking when a visitor visits a specified web page.
+This can be used for campaigns without an email sequence.

-- Product Launch/Fixed Date Promotion — Typically used for holiday events promote an offer that ends at a specific date and time for all visitors.
+- Product Launch/Fixed Date Promotion — Typically used for holiday events, you can promote an offer that ends at a specified date and time for all visitors.

-- Click-Based Email Sequence — Starts the countdown only when they click on a specific email link.
-Which allows you to start the countdown time only then.
+- Click-Based Email Sequence — Starts the countdown only when a reader clicks on a specific email link.

-- Day Of The Week — An evergreen deadline that always ends on a specific day of the week.
+- Day of the Week — Set an evergreen deadline that ends on a specific day of the week.

-- 15-Minute Optin Upsell — Create an offer for a limited time as soon as they subscribe to your mailing list.
+- 15-Minute Opt-in Upsell — Create an offer for a limited time as soon as a user subscribes to your mailing list.

-- Special Offer By Quantity — Limit your promotion for the first ‘X’ amount of buyers instead of by date.
+- Special Offer by Quantity — Limit your promotion for the first X number of buyers instead of by date.

 - Shopify Promotion — Create an evergreen Shopify campaign with ActiveCampaign and ConvertKit.

-- Facebook Messenger Promotion — Create with ManyChat or ChatFuel bots an evergreen Messenger sequence.
+- Facebook Messenger Promotion — Create an evergreen Messenger sequence with ManyChat or Chatfuel bots.